 Assistant – Adam Ryan – the son of Kevin, he delved into the world of racing after his higher education.
 To gain some valuable experience he spent a year with breeding experts Coolmore.
 Working along side the team has enhanced his knowledge of the sport, hopefully enabling him to one day follow in his father’s footsteps.

-Head Lad – Raye White – after a career as a jump jockey, Raye went onto work for some of the biggest names in racing.
+Yard Manager – Ray White – after a career as a jump jockey, Ray went onto work for some of the biggest names in racing.
 Stints with M.Channon and J.H.Johnson has given him the invaluable experience that make him a great asset to the team.

 Steven Hillen – Steve has always been a keen racing enthusiast.
 After many years working in the racing industry, his vast knowledge of the sport landed him the job of assistant to Paul Cole.
 After much success with one of the best trainers around, he went on to pre training horses and later into the bloodstock game.

-Recently Steve broke new ground when The Grey Gatsby took the Group 1 Prix Du Jockey Club, giving himself and Kevin their first classic success.
+The highest echelon in racing are the Classics and Steve broke new ground in 2014 when The Grey Gatsby took the Group 1 Prix Du Jockey Club, giving himself and Kevin their first classic success.
 It showed once again what a great partnership they have and the future looks bright with Steve looking for the next stars.

 Becky Hillen – With so many horses to see during the sales it is an impossible task for one person.
 Becky works the sales with Steven and her keen eye for a horse is invaluable to Kevin.
 Having worked in racing she knows how to spot a nice horse and her tireless efforts during the sales season has led to plenty of nice horses arriving at Hambleton Lodge.